Arguing with what is.

 I can make sure that however I need to be, it’s okay with me.

-I can surrender to others in all their flaws, beauty, passion, wounds, strengths and imperfections.
+I can surrender to others in all their strengths and imperfections.
 Each one of us is however we need to be, sick or well, destroyer or hero, weak or strong, power-over or power-with.
 People in the world are okay with me, and I choose who I engage and connect with, who I support or hinder, who I share power with, who I collaborate and cooperate with and who I allow in my life.

 However this minute, this hour, this day needs to be, it’s okay with me.
 If I catch the flu, it’s okay with me (Ugh).
 If I can’t get out of the icy driveway to go swimming, it’s okay with me (Rats!).
-If I reread the rough draft of this blog and decide it needs to be rewritten before tomorrow when I post, it’s okay with me (what a pain in the neck!)
+If I reread the rough draft of this post and decide it needs to be rewritten before tomorrow when I post, it’s okay with me (what a pain in the neck!)

 I can accept what is, deal with it, and go on.